Glimor/AI-Powered-WordPress-Article-Generator/README.md

 3. These articles are automatically published to your WordPress site with a defined sleep time in between each post.

 ## Usage
-Add your suggestions (keywords) in the "suggestions_de.txt" or "suggestions_en.txt" file.
+Add your suggestions (keywords) on the main screen.
 The script will automatically use these keywords to generate articles.
 Run the script by executing the following command:

 python main.py